vitalitylearning2021/basicModelsTensorFlow/index.md

 ### Nearest neighbor with TensorFlow

-K-Nearest Neighbors (KNN) is a supervised learning algorithm and one of the most known and employed approach of machin learning thanks to its simplicity and to its often satisfactory results.
+K-Nearest Neighbors (KNN) is a supervised learning algorithm and one of the most known and employed approach of machine learning thanks to its simplicity and to its often satisfactory results.

 The KNN algorithm is one of the first choices when facing classification problems.
 The applications of the KNN algorithm are different and range from political sciences to classify the vote of potential voters to the handwriting detection and facial recognition.